vincentarelbundock/Rdatasets/doc/gt/rst/pizzaplace.rst

          given ``date`` and ``time``.

       date
-         A character representation of the ``order`` date, expressed in the ISO 8601 date format ('YYYY-MM-DD').
+         A character representation of the order date, expressed in the ISO 8601 date format (``YYYY-MM-DD``).

       time
-         A character representation of the ``order`` time, expressed as a 24-hour time the ISO 8601 extended time format ('hh:mm:ss').
+         A character representation of the order time, expressed as a 24-hour time the ISO 8601 extended time format (``HH:MM:SS``).

       name
          The short name for the pizza.